Ttanvi996/A-Multimodal-LLM-Framework-for-Cyber-Threat-Detection-on-Mobile-Devices/README.md

 ##  **Project Overview**

-Modern cybersecurity attacks are increasingly complex and often span multiple data types (network flows, URLs, images, audio).
+Modern cybersecurity attacks are increasingly complex and often leave out multiple data types (network flows, URLs, images, audio).
 Traditional systems rely on a single modality and fail to detect multi-stage or evolving threats.

 This project introduces a **hybrid ML + LLM architecture** where: